aradi/fypp/docs/fypp.rst

   #:set lower = CaseConverter('l')
   #:set upper = CaseConverter('u')

-  @:lower{ THIS WILL BE CONVERTED TO LOWERCASE }
+  @:lower("THIS WILL BE CONVERTED TO LOWERCASE")
-  @:upper{ this will be converted to uppercase }
+  @:upper("this will be converted to uppercase")

-.. note:: For backwards compatibility reasons, direct calls without enclosing
-          braces and with ``@@`` as argument seperator are also accepted by Fypp.
-Their usage is not recommended, as they may become obsolate in the future.
+For backwards compatibility reasons, direct calls without enclosing parantheses and ``@@`` as argument seperator are also accepted by Fypp.
+Their usage is not recommended, though, as this feature may be removed from Fypp in the future.

 `include` directive